 Central nervous system depressants (Xanax, Valium) – prescribed for anxiety and sleep disorders.

 Stimulants (Adderall, Ritalin) – prescribed for attention deficit disorder.

-At Blueprints for Recovery, we use our proven methods for drug addiction treatment to help people overcome prescription addiction.
+At The PAC Program, we use our proven methods for drug addiction treatment to help people overcome prescription addiction.

 Substance addiction is damaging to ones physical and mental health, as well as relationships.
 Without getting help, the vicious cycle of substance abuse and addiction continues.
-If you or a loved one has an alcohol or drug addiction, Blueprints for Recovery can provide you with a safe place for substance abuse rehabilitation.
+If you or a loved one has an alcohol or drug addiction, The PAC Program can provide you with a safe place for substance abuse rehabilitation.
 We provide young men between the ages of 18 and 30 a supportive environment.
 Contact our Arizona drug rehab today for more information.